ablygo/ablygo.github.io/semantic-capitalization.md

 'id : 'a -> case foo of {..} -> 'x
 ```

 in which case it's not clear whether the `x` is a newly introduced type variable or a record pun.
+I really like this idea, possibly enough to use it but make explicit forall mandatory.
+Another option is to depend on context, if the expression is the right of a `:` then it an implicit new variable, but otherwise it is a pun.
+I don't hate this, but I can't say I love it either.

 2. Use ticked variables for cheaper lambdas.